tantodefi/speedrunLUKSO-challenges/README.md

 ### 🔥 Universal Page

 > 🐃 Want to see your new NFTs on a testnet marketplace?
-Head to [Universal Page testnet]()
+Head to [Universal Everything](https://universealeverything.io/)

-> 🎫 Make sure you have minted some NFTs on your Vercel page (in a testnet UP), then connect to Universal Page using that same wallet.
+> 🎫 Make sure you have minted some NFTs on your Vercel page (in a testnet UP), then connect to Universal Everything using that same wallet.

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/c752b365-b801-4a02-ba2e-62e0270b3795)